vrnetlab/vrnetlab/vmx/README.md

 By default the virtual router runs in standalone mode - a single routing engine.
 To change the mode to dual RE, pass `--dual-re` to the launch script.
-The second RE console is exposed on port 5000, but it is not mapped to any external ports on the container IP.
+The second RE console is exposed on port 5001.
+The management ports (NETCONF, SSH, SNMP) are exposed on the container IP, offset by 1000.

 ```
 docker run --privileged -d --name vmx15-dual-re vrnetlab/vr-vmx:15.1F6.9 --trace --dual-re
+# connect to re0
+ssh vrnetlab@$CONTAINER_IP -p 22
+# connect to re1
+ssh vrnetlab@$CONTAINER_IP -p 1022
 ```

 System requirements